vkola-lab/azrt2020/README.md

 <img src="plot/structure.png" width="695"/>

-The modified GAN was developed on ADNI training and validation sets and its performance was evaluated on ADNI testing set and 2 external testing datasets, including NACC and AIBL datasets.
+The modified GAN was developed on ADNI training and validation sets and its performance was evaluated on ADNI testing set and 2 external testing datasets (NACC and AIBL).
 See below for the results.

-Accuracy table:
+Model performance:

 <img src="plot/accuracy.png" width="695"/>

-Image qualities:
+Image quality metrics:

 <img src="plot/iqs.png" width="695"/>